For healthcare professionals only

 This promotional website has been developed, organised and funded by Boehringer Ingelheim.

-Prescribing information for Great Britain, Northern Ireland and the Republic of Ireland.
+Prescribing information for United Kingdom and the Republic of Ireland.

 Adverse event reporting information can be found at the bottom of the page.